-Vehicle Dimensions Vehicle dimensions for bus equipment in the U.S. are commonly 40 feet long for a standard bus and 60 feet for an articulated bus.
+Vehicle Dimensions Vehicle dimensions for transit buses in the U.S. are commonly 40 feet long for a standard bus and 60 feet for an articulated bus.
+Long distance or regional services typically use vehicles that are 45 feet long.

-Consideration in the bus zone should also be given to the loading and unloading of bicycles from the frontof-bus rack, which adds an additional six feet to the loading zone vehicle length.
-Vehicle height is 12 feet for both types.
+Consideration in the bus zone should also be given to the loading and unloading of bicycles from the front-of-bus rack, which adds an additional six feet to the loading zone vehicle length.
+Vehicle height does not exceed 12 feet for all types.
 Vehicle width from mirror to mirror is 10.5 feet.